 Chelsea, it would be fair to say, are neither media darlings nor many football fans’ second team.
 But N’Golo Kanté is surely the one Blues player you can’t help but love.

 Chelsea have long struggled to find support from neutrals, but signing Kanté must surely have helped.
-After all, nobody would wish anything but good things upon the France midfielder so, even though they might not realise it, those Chelsea haters are subconsciously hoping the Blues are successful.
+After all, nobody would wish anything but good things upon the France midfielder.

 Here are just some of the reasons why it’s impossible not to love Kanté.